inakleinbottle/markingpy/README.md

 ## Release History

+ * 1.1.0
+    * Added the ability to customise equality testers used by tests cases.
+    * Fixed an issue with config that forced the creation of a directory called ~.
+    * Fixed an issue where certain files were duplicated in the source.
+    * Fixed verbose output when using the command line tool.

  * 1.0.0
     * Reworked grader system.
 Tests can now be run in separate processes to provide better isolation.
     * Reworked command line interface.